edgeguide/expect/README.md

 ).getParsed(); // { test: 123 }
 ```

-Instead of passing a function, setting the `parse` option to _true_ will use the folllowing default type conversions:
+Some types support setting the `parse` option to _true_ which will instead use the following default type conversions:

 - `number` - `Number()`
 - `boolean` - `JSON.parse()` followed by coercion for _falsy_ and _truthy_ values.